olezim/writeups/tryhackme/mrrobotctf/readme.md

 ```

 ## Reverse-Shell
-Lets try the credentials we just discovered to log into wordpress (http://<TARGETIP>/wp-login/).
+Lets try the credentials we just discovered to log into wordpress (http://TARGETIP/wp-login/).
+They work.

 ![dashboard](images/dashboard.png)